RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/embedded-html.md

 ---
 layout: classic-docs
-title: Frontend - Dynamic module Licenses
+title: Frontend - Dynamic module Embedded HTML
-short-title: licenses
+short-title: embedded-html
 ---

 ## Description

 This module is a dynamic configurable module to be used in REGARDS user interfaces.
-It displays a configured project license page in an iframe and ask for a license acceptance.
+It acts as an IFrame container to embed HTML content by its URL.
+It may be used to create banner, footer, page content and so on...

 ## Module structure